-Cycling by Design (2021) outlines the use of a 2m x 2m desirable boarding area as well as two types of bus bypass: with an island and with to the crossing, alert bus passengers to the cycle design guidance summarises: "Enough space for the wheelchair ramp to deploy from the bus and for the wheelchair user to be able to turn on the island in order to get on or off the ramp.
+Cycling by Design (2021) outlines the use of a 2m x 2m desirable boarding area as well as two types of bus bypass: with an island and with to the crossing, alert bus passengers to the cycle

+For both designs the cycle lane will pass a continuous island.
+The accessible bus stop design guidance summarises: "Enough space for the wheelchair ramp to deploy from the bus and for the wheelchair user to be able to turn on the island in order to get on or off the ramp.
 The island should be at least 2.5 metres wide in order to allow this to take place in comfort."